f-agu/crm/DEVELOPER.md

 ### Sources

-In a folder, with a bash, retreive the project :
+In a new folder (ex: c:\projects), with a bash or cmd, retreive the project :

 ```
 git clone https://github.com/f-agu/crm.git